Walter Duranty: Scholarship on Duranty's work

-Duranty reported when opinions were strongly divided on the Soviet Union and its leadership.

-The admission of the USSR to the League of Nations in 1934 was viewed optimistically by some.
-Others saw an inevitable confrontation between fascism and communism as requiring individuals to take one side or the other.

-Many reporters of Duranty's time slanted their coverage in favor of the Soviet Union.
-Some drew a contrast with the capitalist world, going through the Great Depression; others wrote out of a genuine belief in Communism; some acted out of fear of being expelled from Moscow, which would result in a loss of livelihood.
-At home, many of their editors found it hard to believe a state would starve millions of its people deliberately.
-Duranty's reports for The New York Times were a source of much frustration for the paper's readers in 1932 because they directly contradicted the line taken on the paper's own editorial page.

 The Soviet Famine (1932–1933) and the 1938 Moscow Show Trials

-Duranty has been criticized for deferring to Stalin and the Soviet Union's official propaganda rather than reporting news, both when he was living in Moscow and later.
+Duranty has been criticized for repeating Stalin and the Soviet Union's official propaganda rather than reporting news, both when he was living in Moscow and later.
 For example, he later defended Stalin's Moscow Trials of 1938, which were staged to eliminate potential challengers to Stalin's authority.

 The major controversy regarding his work remains his reporting on the great famine of 1930–33 that struck certain parts of the USSR after agriculture was forcibly and rapidly "collectivised".
-He published reports stating "there is no famine or actual starvation nor is there likely to be" and "any report of a famine in Russia is today an exaggeration or malignant propaganda".
 In Ukraine, one of the regions most affected, this disaster is today known as the Holodomor.

+In his articles, Duranty repeatedly denied that there was a famine, though he allowed there was "widespread mortality from diseases due to malnutrition."
+In private, he reportedly acknowledged a famine was underway, estimating tens of millions may have died as a result.
+Duranty often dismissed atrocities in the Soviet union, saying "to put it brutally—you can't make an omelette without breaking eggs."

-Since the late 1960s, Duranty's work has come increasingly under fire for failing to report the famine.
+Since the late 1960s, Duranty's work has come increasingly under fire for failing to adequately report the famine.
 Robert Conquest was critical of Duranty's reporting in The Great Terror (1968), The Harvest of Sorrow (1986) and, most recently, in Reflections on a Ravaged Century (1990).
 Joseph Alsop and Andrew Stuttaford spoke out against Duranty during the Pulitzer Prize controversy.
 "Lying was Duranty's stock in trade," commented Alsop.
 In his memoirs, British journalist Malcolm Muggeridge, then The Manchester Guardians correspondent in Moscow, talked of Duranty's "persistent lying" and elsewhere called him "the greatest liar I ever knew".